Rust with axum

 Build release version?

-We would normally build for development without the --release flag,
+We would normally build for development without the --release flag, but due to the limited disk

-for debug version often runs out of space.
-The release version at
+space on AWS virtual hosts, cargo build for debug version often runs out of space.
+The release

-least doesn’t keep debug symbols around.
+version at least doesn’t keep debug symbols around.

 Linking error with cargo build?